letsencrypt/boulder/test/certs/README.md

 A variety of other PKIs (collections of keys and certificates) exist in this repository for the sake of unit and integration testing.
 We list them here as a TODO-list of PKIs to remove and clean up:

-- challtestsrv DoH: Our fake DNS challenge test server (which fulfills DNS-01 challenges during integration tests) can negoatiate DoH handshakes.
+- challtestsrv DoH: Our fake DNS challenge test server (which fulfills DNS-01 challenges during integration tests) can negotiate DoH handshakes.
 The key and cert is uses for this are currently generated as part of the ipki directory, but are fundamentally different from that PKI and should be moved.
 - wfe-tls: The //test/wfe-tls/ directory holds the key and certificate which the WFE uses to negotiate TLS handshakes with API clients.
 - redis: The //test/redis-tls/ directory holds the key and certificate used by our test redis cluster.
 This should probably be moved into the ipki directory.
 - unit tests: the //test/hierarchy/ directory holds a variety of certificates used by unit tests.
 These should be replaced by certs which the unit tests dynamically generate in-memory, rather than loading from disk.